liady/es6-library-minimal/README.md

 A boilerplate for a universal (Node, web, UMD) ES6 library.

+## Quick usage
+ 1. Clone this repo.
+ 2. Change all relevant entries in `package.json` and `README.md`, so they match your new shiny library.
+ 3. Run `npm install` to install dev dependencies.
+ 4. Write your ES6 code in `src` folder.
+ 5. Write your ES6 tests in `test` folder.
+ 6. Run `npm build` to build for npm.
+This will output the result ES5 files to `lib` folder.
+ 7. Run `npm build-web` to build and pack the files for the web.
+This will output the result to `dist` folder.
+ 8. Run `npm publish` to pulish to the world.

+## Detailed overview

-## Installation
+### Installation
+After cloning this repository, make sure to change all the relevant entries in `package.json` so they match your library.
 ```sh
 npm install
 ```
-After cloning this repository, make sure to change all the relevant entries in `package.json` so they match your library.

-## Build your library for npm
+### Build for npm
 ```sh
 npm run build
 ```